These Mocha Brownies have a delicious coffee flavor and coffee frosting on top. Perfectly fudgy and perfect for coffee lovers!

 Now when it comes to making brownies, there’s 2 general categories: brownies made with cocoa and brownies made with melted chocolate.
 (Or ok – sometimes brownies made with both cocoa and melted chocolate for those of us that are more bipartisan).

-For these mocha brownies today, we’re using melted dark chocolate because it produces the fudgiest brownies.
-I’d recommend using somewhere between 60% – 75% dark chocolate.
+For these coffee brownies, we’re using melted dark chocolate because it produces the fudgiest texture.
+I recommend using somewhere between 60% – 75% dark chocolate.
+However – do not use bittersweet chocolate as your brownies will be way too bitter.

 Then the other rules for keeping our brownies chewy & fudgy: